21ideas-org/21ideas.org/content.en/docs/Practice/privacy/dojo/dojo-4.md

 Save and exit the file.

 There's also the option to disable the default Bitcoin RPC Explorer.
-This is optional, but with an already active Mempool installation, it may not have a use case for some.
+This is optional, but with an already active Mempool installation, it may not be useful for some.

 Skip this next step if wanting to leave RPC Explorer enabled.